Guangzhou (Guangdong) City Information

 Guangzhou was also designated as a national commercial distribution hub under the 2015-2020 China Commercial Distribution Node Cities Layout Plan, a recognition of its nationally-connected network of motorways and railways.
 In terms of air connectivity, Guangzhou’s Baiyun International Airport now has more than 50 international services, as well as servicing 100 domestic destinations.
-Overall, it is mainland China’s third-busiest airport and handed 65.8 million passengers in 2017.
-The city’s port, meanwhile, has a cargo handling capacity of 590 million tons and a throughput capacity of 20.37 million standard containers.
+Overall, it is mainland China’s third-busiest airport and handed 69.72 million passengers in 2018.
+The city’s port, meanwhile, has a cargo handling capacity of 613 million tonnes and a throughput capacity of 21.9 million standard containers.

 Of all the mainland cities engaged in cross-border e-trading, Guangzhou’s level of investment and overall involvement has seen it established as far and away the most significant player.
 In 2017 Guangzhou’s total import-export value of cross-border e-commerce was RMB 22.77 billion, grew by 55.1%.

 In April 2015, the Nansha New Area sub-zone of the China (Guangdong) Pilot Free Trade Zone was officially launched.
 This ushered in a free trade in services with Hong Kong and Macau and saw the opening of a new shipping and logistics centre with a focus on international trade and a brief to lead the way in terms of financial innovation.